tytydraco/yessleep/out/They_didnt_want_the_pizza.md

 I was also informed by the police that there were multiple reports of missing people in several different towns and that I was just lucky enough to make it out alive.

-This incident still scares me today and I am taking therapy to try and forget about it, I sometimes take drugs so I can doze off and not memorize what I just seen.
+This incident still scares me today and I am taking therapy to try and forget about it, I sometimes take drugs so I can doze off and not remember what I had just seen.